mikeosei/Ethernaut-CTF-Level-Explanations/CoinFlip.md

 ## What makes something random?

-A random event is an event that the outcome cannot be easily predicted.
-The resistance of a probabilistic scenario from artificial tampering.
+A random event is an event where the outcome cannot be easily predicted.
+The other words, the resistance of a probabilistic scenario from artificial tampering.
 You cannot 100% determine the result of a coin flip or the 2050 nba champion.
 These random events rely on a variety of factors that increase the entropy in each system.

-## Why is randomness difficult reproduce on the blockchain?
+## Why is randomness difficult to reproduce on the blockchain?

-The blockchain by nature is deterministic - the hash of each block is based on the hash of the previous blocks before it.
-(If bad actor manipulates the previous block then the current blocks hash will consequently change).This is good for maintaining the integrity of the distributed ledger but this publicness of all code published to the blockchain is bad for using internal blockchain properties a the basis for entropy when trying to acheive randomness.
-Creating randomness in a computer requires the creation of a randomness factor that varies.
-For exampe, block.number is a property that some contracts use as a source of randomness.
+The blockchain by nature is deterministic - the hash of each block is based on the hash preceeding blocks.
+So, if bad actor manipulates the previous block then the current blocks' hash will consequently change.
+This is good for maintaining the integrity of the distributed ledger.
+However, using internal blockchain properties a the basis for entropy when trying to acheive randomness is bad because the publicness/determinism allows users to simulate probabilistic events and extract results prior to the official event.
+For example, block.number is a property that some contracts use as a source of randomness.
 But block.number is public and so if knowing the block.number was the crux of randomness then the events’ outcome will be rendered deterministic.
+A user can simulate the probablistic event with the public block.number and obtain a results prior to the official event.

-// Randomness provided by this is predicatable.
-Use with care!
+// Example of a function generating a random number

 ```
 function randomNumber() internal view returns (uint) {